samflattery/github-practice/INSTRUCTIONS.md

 nothing to commit, working tree clean
 ```
 ## Making some changes
 If you poke around this repository, you'll see a couple files in the `abstracts/` directory.
 We're going to introduce some edits for the purpose of demonstration.
 Go ahead and use your favorite editor to change a couple words in one of the files.
-Then (with substitution of an appropriate message) run
+Then (substituting an appropriate commit message) run
 ```
 git commit --all -m "[YOUR_COMMIT_MESSAGE_HERE]"
 ```
-Note that you could generally use `git add` to add changes to the index and then `git commit` to type out a real commit message, but we're bypassing that here for brevity.
+Note that you could generally use `git add` to add changes to the index and then `git commit` to type out a real commit message, but we're doing them together for brevity.

 Now that you've committed your changes, you can go ahead and push them to your fork on GitHub:
 ```
 git push --set-upstream origin feature-branch
 ```
 The `--set-upstream` flag tells git that you want to associate the local branch named "feature-branch" with the branch named "feature-branch" on the remote server called "origin".
-After doing this once you can use `git push` to push all commits on the current branch.
+After doing this once you can use `git push` without any additional arguments to push all commits on the current branch.

 ## Send a pull request